nimuh/nimuh.github.io/README.md

 ## Current Interests
 I am passionate about artificial intelligence and using it to solve hard problems.
 My interests are in deep learning and computational biology.
-I am currently a member of Dr. Maude David's Lab at Oregon State University where I am working on deep learning applications for contrastive learning on sequence data.
-Outside of working in this incredible field I enjoy surfing and playing chess.
+I am currently a member of Dr. Maude David's Lab at Oregon State University where I am working on graph neural networks for knowledge transfer from biological databases.
+Outside of working in this incredible field I enjoy surfing, playing chess, rock climbing, and hiking.

 ## Selected Projects
 ### [Genome Deep Learning](https://github.com/nimuh/cancer-dl)